References

 APA Format (7th Edition)

 Tegomoh, B. (2025).
-The Public Health AI Handbook: A Practical Guide for
+The Public Health AI Handbook: A Practical Guide to

 MLA Format (9th Edition)

 Tegomoh, Bryan.
-The Public Health AI Handbook: A Practical Guide for
+The Public Health AI Handbook: A Practical Guide to

 Chicago Style (17th Edition)